On a Tuk Tuk adventure

 A Tuk Tuk is so small that Salvatore was able to take us on the tiniest, narrowest streets - at times I could reach out, if I wanted, and touch a cafe chair.
 We rumbled down several streets too narrow to fit a car; several pedestrian lanes; a crowded street market; and even a few private parks.
 Salvatrore got us as close to the action as if he were taking us on a walking tour.

 Of course, in such an intimate setting, we shared a little of our life stories and quickly developed a relaxed easy going repoire.
 Salvatore, the son of an Italian mother and French father, became frustrated as our tour continued.
-He told us that his Italian and French was much better than his English and there was so much he wanted to tell us, that English was not allowing him to do.
+He told us that his Italian and French were much better than his English and there was so much he wanted to tell us, that English was not allowing him to.

 How can I express, in mere words, how amazing it was to tour my beloved Paris, in an open air glorified golf-cart, with running commentary in a combination of French, Italian, and a little English thrown in for good measure?